lyteword/chspurgeon-tod/volume-6/psalm-121.md

 (d) It is confirmed by experience.

-2\.The Lord's care is unwearied in its exercise: "Will not slumber."
+2\.
+The Lord's care is unwearied in its exercise: "Will not slumber."

 (a) He is never unacquainted with our condition.